Eli Feldstein: Biography

 Feldstein is a graduate of Yeshiva Or Israel in Petach Tikva, a Haredi-Litvaks yeshiva.
-In June 2014, he enlisted in the Israeli Defense Forces (IDF) and served as the spokesperson of the Personnel Directorate, where he was responsible for liaison with Haredi media.
+In June 2014, he enlisted in the Israel Defense Forces (IDF) and served as the spokesperson of the Personnel Directorate, where he was responsible for liaison with Haredi media.
 In July 2016, he completed an officers course and was appointed chief of staff to the head of the Planning Division in the Planning Directorate.
 In June 2017, he was appointed operations officer for the IDF Spokesman's Office.

 In July 2019, he was appointed spokesman for the Judea and Samaria Division, being relieved from regular service with the rank of captain.
 In December 2022, he was appointed spokesman for the Minister of National Security, Itamar Ben-Gvir, until he resigned in April 2023.

 In October 2023, on the fourth day of the Israel–Hamas war, he was appointed the spokesman for military affairs for the prime minister of Israel, Benjamin Netanyahu, entrusted with the connection between military correspondents and the Bureau of Netanyahu.
 He failed a security investigation conducted by the Shin Bet and was not officially employed by Netanyahu's office.
+Feldstein recounted in an interview with Kan in December 2025 that he did not receive the clearance as he admitted to drug use.